Circuit Splits

 Holds or suggests that the Gingles framework's requirement of race-based redistricting may exceed constitutional limits under the Equal Protection Clause, particularly after Dobbs-era equal protection jurisprudence.

-Whether the rule of lenity takes priority over agency or Sentencing Commission deference (Auer/Kisor deference) when interpreting ambiguous provisions in the Sentencing Guidelines that carry criminal consequences.
+Whether the rule of lenity trumps agency or Sentencing Commission deference (Auer/Kisor deference) when interpreting ambiguous criminal sentencing provisions.

-Circuits disagree on whether lenity trumps deference to agency interpretations in criminal sentencing contexts.
-At least three circuits hold lenity prevails, while the Third Circuit held deference trumps lenity.
-The issue is significant for criminal defendants whose sentences depend on how ambiguous Guidelines provisions are construed.
+Circuits disagree on whether lenity should prevail over deference to agency interpretations in criminal contexts.
+At least three circuits hold lenity trumps deference, while the Third Circuit held that agency deference trumps lenity.
+The issue has become more significant after Loper Bright overruled Chevron.

 Lenity trumps deference